Hayden Wilson Head Jr.

-Hayden Wilson Head Jr. (born November 12, 1944) is an inactive Senior United States district judge of the United States District Court for the Southern District of Texas.
+Hayden Wilson Head Jr. (born November 12, 1944) is an inactive senior United States district judge of the United States District Court for the Southern District of Texas.

 Education and career

 Born in Sherman, Texas, Head received a Bachelor of Arts degree from the University of Texas in 1966 and a Bachelor of Laws from the University of Texas School of Law in 1968.
 He was in private practice in Corpus Christi, Texas from 1968 to 1969.
 He joined the United States Navy from 1969 to 1972 and served in the Judge Advocate General's Corps.
 He was in private practice in Corpus Christi from 1972 to 1981.

 Federal judicial service

 Head was nominated by President Ronald Reagan on September 17, 1981, to a seat on the United States District Court for the Southern District of Texas vacated by Judge Owen DeVol Cox.
 He was confirmed by the United States Senate on October 21, 1981, and received his commission on October 26, 1981.
 He served as Chief Judge from 2003 to 2009.
-He assumed senior status on November 13, 2009.
+He assumed senior status on November 13, 2009, and inactive senior status on June 1, 2018.